waporwave2/WWModular/CONTRIBUTING.md

 needed programs in PATH:
 - pico8 (to export)
 - shrinko8 (to minify)
-- sed (for background color)
+- sed (for html background color)
-- 7z (7zip; for editing the exported zip to add in the examples)
+- ark (linux zip tool; for editing the exported zip to add in the examples)
 - butler (for pushing to itch with ./push.sh)